 Max the comedian is back.
 A quick verse about Wales rugby legend and miner Dai Morris comes at the request of the audience.
 Then it’s on to the song with which Max will forever be associated.
 The audience already loves the song – “Heard it before have you?” quips Max in response to laughs ahead of a punchline.
 “Hymns And Arias” appeared on an earlier album, Max Boyce in Session but his rendition on Live At Treorchy is the sound of a man singing himself into the Welsh canon alongside songs like “Calon Lân”, “Cwm Rhondda”, “Delilah”, “Ar Hyd Yr Nos” and “Hen Wlad Fy Nhadau” – all of which are name-checked in the song.
 Over forty years later, it can still be heard at all rugby internationals.
 Since the early 2000s, it is also sung by Swansea City fans.
 Max performed a special version for the last ever league match at The Vetch Field.
 I know, ‘cos I was there.

 A picture of Wales and Welshness (perhaps more accurately South Welshness) emerges in Live At Treorchy.
-It’s one of men mostly; men drinking, and singing, and getting one over on the English.
-(Ironically, the mockery of Asian people seems to rest on an historically British sense of superiority).
+It’s one of the men mostly; men drinking, and singing, and getting one over on the English.
+(Ironically, the mockery of Asian people seems to rest on a historically British sense of superiority).
 It’s one of a Wales in a time of uncertainty; the stability of the church and the mining industry is under threat and Wales winning their next rugby match is the closest thing we have to any certainty.
-Perhaps the whole album can be summed up by that line in “Duw It’s Hard”, “the laughing midst the fear.”
+Perhaps the whole of Live at Treorchy can be summed up by that line in “Duw It’s Hard”, “the laughing midst the fear.”

 There’s a theory that Max’s success in Wales and beyond was largely due to the phenomenal Welsh rugby teams of the 1970s.
 In that decade, Wales won the Five Nations seven times, completing the Grand Slam three times.
 In players like Barry John, Gareth Edwards, Phil Bennett, JPR Williams, Dai Morris and Mervyn Davies, Max was not short of inspiration.
 But when I listen again to “Duw It’s Hard”, and “Did You Understand” I can’t help but wonder if the success of the Wales rugby team inadvertently robbed us of a poet.
 What if Wales had not had such great teams in that period?
 Surely Max couldn’t have sustained a career writing about Wales battling to avoid the wooden spoon each year.
 Where might he have focused his huge talent for songwriting and poetry instead?